Choose a subject

 Intent

-The intent of the Personal, Social, Health & Economic Education (PSHE) Cultural Curriculum is to equip students with the knowledge, skills, and attributes needed to live safe, fulfilling, and responsible lives.
+The intent of the Personal, Social, Health & Economic Education (PSHE) curriculum is to equip students with the knowledge, skills, and attributes needed to live safe, fulfilling, and responsible lives.
 PSHE helps students reflect on their values and beliefs, navigate complex social and ethical issues, and make informed decisions about relationships, health, and personal responsibility.
 It encourages students to be aspirational, make good choices, and understand what is required to succeed in their future careers.
 Through PSHE, students develop the resilience to thrive both personally and in society, contributing positively to their communities.

 Implementation